US Evacuates Some Personnel As Gang Violence Torments Haiti - UrduPoint

 Gunshots rang out late Friday throughout Port-au-Prince and witnesses recounted clashes "between police officers and bandits" as gangs apparently tried to commandeer police stations.

-The well-armed gangs have attacked critical infrastructure in recent days, including two prisons, allowing the majority of their 3,800 inmates to escape.
+The well-armed gangs recently have attacked critical infrastructure, including two prisons, allowing most of their 3,800 inmates to escape.

 Along with some ordinary Haitians, the gangs are seeking the resignation of Prime Minister Henry, who was due to leave office in February but instead agreed to a power-sharing deal with the opposition until new elections are held.

 Washington has asked Henry to enact urgent political reform.
-He was in Kenya when the violence erupted and is now reportedly stranded in the US territory of Puerto Rico.
+He was in Kenya when the violence erupted and is now reportedly stranded in US territory Puerto Rico.

 The UN Security Council gave its green light in October for a multinational policing mission led by Kenya, but that deployment has been stalled by Kenyan courts.